We specialize in Los Angeles Social Security Disability Matters.

 There are three steps for each disability program.
 The initial level is the first, and that is where we submit the original application.
 Around 60% of people are denied at this step.
 If this results in a denial, we will appeal the decision and go to the reconsideration stage.
 If another denial is issued, we will finally go to the hearing stage to argue the case in front of an Administrative Law Judge (ALJ).

-RCM Disability will take you through every step in the process.
+RCM Disability in Glendale will take you through every step in the process.
 If you are at any step of the process and would like representation (or are unhappy with your current representation), the RCM Disability team is glad to help and will take over your case.

 No payment unless the case is won.